The world is charged with the grandeur of God.

 Crushed. — Hopkins

 Stepping outside after the fall of first dark.
 Rose and gold leaves shrugged off the Copper Beech and the Japanese Maple glimmer on the damp pebbled walk in the soft light from the porch.
 I turn west along the sidewalk towards the corner and glide into the brief shadows of the cedars.
-There, beyond their edges as I glance up.
-There, behind the nimbus of mist haloed around the streetlight.
-There the new moon rises tilted like some open, supplicating palm against the darkening last faint line of day far away.
+There, beyond their edges as I glance up… There, behind the nimbus of mist haloed around the streetlight… There the new moon rises tilted like some open, supplicating palm against the darkening last faint line of day fading far away in the West.

 Cupped in the upturned arc of the new moon I see, faintly, the disk of Earth’s shadow — dark against darker dark.